mlg87/github-search/README.md

 # Running locally

-After cloning the repo, from the root run `docker-compose build && docker-compose up`. go to `localhost:3007` in your browser for the client. api is running on `localhost:3000`
+After cloning the repo, from the root run `docker-compose up`. go to `localhost:3007` in your browser for the client. api is running on `localhost:3000`